ognjenperisic/Protein-folding/README.md

 There are also two scripts added.
 The first one is the analysis code (displays the folded protein and the energy of the system).

-The second one creates staring configuration.
+The second one creates starting configuration(s).
 The starting configuration(s) may be used in the analysis of the chaperone assisted folding.

 ![alt tag](https://github.com/ognjenperisic/Protein-folding/blob/figures/chain.png)